tobek/laminae/notes.md

 - Name - Alea?
 - Predictions that come true or repeat.
 What same thing could keep showing up on different lamina that's more about her than the multiverse?
 - how tough is she? e.g. facing the CEC kids.
+    + gracious, self-controlled, clever
 - travelling with a companion somewhere, maybe with consequences?
+    + maybe met someone in the Bell, or the Inevitability
-- pick one plane that the annals of of the parrigues could take place in, and then "it was here that this visitor picked up a book called The Annals of the Parrigues describing the area and, though she had been traveling for some time already, it was this book that persuaded her to turn her notes and journals into the work you are now reading, and to which she owes some small stylistic debt for having been granted by it the liberty to occasionally interject her experiences into these pages." actually it would be better if she actually meets them, maybe they just completed the book, gave her a bottle of anise liqueur. describe the couple, clearly at the en of a long journey and glowing with experience and still-growing affection for each other
+- pick one plane that the annals of of the parrigues could take place in, and then:
+    + "it was here that this visitor picked up a book called The Annals of the Parrigues describing the area and, though she had been traveling for some time already, it was this book that persuaded her to turn her notes and journals into the work you are now reading, and to which she owes some small stylistic debt for having been granted by it the liberty to occasionally interject her experiences into these pages."
+    + actually it would be better if she actually meets them, maybe they just completed the book, gave her a bottle of anise liqueur. describe the couple, clearly at the end of a long journey and glowing with experience and still-growing affection for each other
 - example from nyt goop article. gp talks about 3rd child, writer says she later cried. then later in article she describes a session of self doubt that involves her lack of 3rd child. it's clear that that's when she cried
-    - maybe could be like at some post-painful beautiful moment "it was later, when this visitor realized that she would never again be setting foot in any of the tri-fold reams again, that all the collected stress and beauty of her years of travel would flow through her in a flood of tears" and then later you see the what and why of why she has to never step foot in them again.
+    - maybe could be like at some post-painful beautiful moment "it was later, when this visitor realized that she would never again be setting foot in any of the laminal realms again, that all the collected stress and beauty of her years of travel would flow through her in a flood of tears" and then later you see the what and why of why she has to never step foot in them again.
 - there's something special about "the next day..." with a forward-looking commentary for the ending. "years later..." tries to do the same thing but it's not immediate enough, and we already have a "years later" in the frame story.
 - "...its priests wear a silver spiral around their necks as a sign of their dedication, and in solidarity with them I too [now] wear the spiral." from slate star codex thing
 - the ivory pendant she has in frame frontmatter - change and/or connect to plot
 - the soblei bead map - does she give it away?

+    descriptive moral relativism holds only that people do, in fact, disagree fundamentally about what is moral, with no judgment being expressed on the desirability of this.
+Meta-ethical moral relativism holds that in such disagreements, nobody is objectively right or wrong.[1]
+Normative moral relativism holds that because nobody is right or wrong, everyone ought to tolerate the behavior of others

+i don't think her position should be that "no one is right or wrong"... but then what?

 ### back story

-early thoughts: daughter of a noble who left, buddha like, to journey and leave it all behind. absolutely no combat nor magic skills or anything. if she had stats, they would all be... str 9, dex 11, con 13, cha 13, int 11, wis 15. no rpg class. .
+early thoughts: daughter of a noble who left, buddha like, to journey and leave it all behind, maybe after a civil war. absolutely no combat nor magic skills or anything. if she had stats, they would all be... str 9, dex 11, con 13, cha 13, int 11, wis 15. no rpg class.

-journeyed her whole life? or like she *lived* in these places
+journeyed her whole life but spend lots of time in some of these places, in at least once she considered living forever there because she loved it, but she didn't want to fall prey to dogmatism, this work would remain incomplete if she had stayed

+ok so if the ordial plane is the imagination, then she is imaginative. she could be a creative genius that is responsible for the whole ordial thing, so her goals could be just creative production. maybe after some trauma she fell into a a creative delirium.
+NO BETTER: she had a formative experience with some political strife that led her to want to convince people that these political absolutes belong to the laminae only (where they are perpetuated by natural forces and semi-no-frill-will'd people) but that on cardinal worlds we must cOexIsT. a world with just sheep or wolves wouldn't work, except a superatural one.

 - not just a female-gendered male character
 - possible objectives:
+    + no good or evil, everyone makes sense in their context
+    + and no one paradigm works for everything
+        * although that's what Synthesis and Utility say. but likewise in practice you can't adhere to either of those dogmatically?
     + exploration, wonder, research
     + finding a home
     + fixing something - tracking down a family member, righting a wrong that someone (maybe herself) did